satoshi-koide/simple-ml-manager/README.md

 * 🔍 **Pandas-Powered Analysis**: `MLProject` loads your entire experiment history from local files into a `pandas` DataFrame.
 * 🏃‍♂️ **Powerful Querying**: Search and filter experiments locally using pandas query strings (e.g., `` `accuracy` > 0.9 and `model.name` == 'BERT' ``).
 * 🔄 **Easy Reloading**: Load any `MLRun` object from its `run_id` to inspect its configuration and metrics.
+* 🔖 **Git Commit Tracking**: Automatically records the current git commit hash for reproducibility (if the working directory is in a git repository).

 ---